softwarerero/meteor-accounts-t9n/README.md

 Right now only accounts-base and accounts-passwords are translated.
 Contributions for other packages are welcome.
 We try to translate only messages that might pop up at a users screen as developers are expected to understand English errors anyway.
 Some translations have moved to accounts-entry, but translations can be added here for other accounts related modules and of course for more languages.

-Translations are currently available for Arabic, Czech, French, German, Italian, Polish, Portuguese, Russian, Slovenian, Spanish and Swedish.
+Translations are currently available for Arabic, Czech, French, German, Italian, Polish, Portuguese, Russian, Slovenian, Spanish, Swedish and Vietnamese.

 # API